mmn80/feed-reader/src/FeedReader/DB_info.md

 Invariants
 ----------

-- All locks last at most **O(log n)**.
+- All locks are held for at most **O(log n)** time.
-This includes "big" procedures, like GC, that never "stop the world".
+This includes "big" procedures, like GC, that never "stop the world" for too long.
 - All meta data (incl. indexes) reside in memory in a `MasterState` structure.
 - All meta data is built incrementally, in **O(log n)** steps, from the transaction log (no backtracking).
-- No meta data resides in the data file, just serialized user "records".
+- No meta data resides in the data file, just serialized user "documents".
 - No serialized user data is saved in the transaction log file, just keys, addresses and sizes.
 - All primitive transactions in the user facing API are **O(log n)**.
-- Index management is fully automatic, online (*O(log n)* with no rebuild steps), and hidden.
+- Index management is fully automatic, online (*O(log n)* with no rebuild steps), and hidden from user.

 Memory Data Structures
 ----------------------